sulaimanbarki/barkiwelfaretrust/README.md

-# Ping CRM
+# Barki Welfare Trust Management System (Based on Ping CRM)

-A demo application to illustrate how Inertia.js works.
+A simple and user-friendly trust management system built for the Barki Welfare Trust.
+This application helps streamline the entire workflow of the organization — from receiving donations to carrying out welfare activities and distributing funds to those in need.

 ![](https://raw.githubusercontent.com/inertiajs/pingcrm/master/screenshot.png)